mrholiday/SPRITE/README.md

 ## Cite ##

-If you use this library or provided datasets, please cite one of the following papers:
+If you use this library or datasets, please cite one of the following papers:

 Paul, Michael J., and Dredze, Mark (2015) SPRITE: Generalizing topic models with structured priors.
 Transactions of the Association for Computational Linguistics 3: 43-57.